 I am originally from the West Valley, my family having thrived in the Buckeye area for more than three generations.
-While I have enjoyed working as an educational researcher, program developer/evaluator, and professional development provider, my real love is teaching.
+While I have enjoyed working in a variety of educational roles, my real love is teaching.
 The classes I teach include:

 - ENG 101: First-Year Composition

 - ENG 101LL: Expedited English Experience (EEE)

-When I'm not teaching, you will likely find me singing Mariachi and opera, belting show tunes, dancing hip-hop or ballroom, or doing burpees.
+When I'm not teaching, you will likely find me dancing (swing, ballroom, club Latin, and hip hop), belting show tunes, lifting weights, or doing burpees.

 Aguirre-Munoz, Z., & Amabisca, A. A. (2010).
 Defining Opportunity to Learn for English Language Learners: Linguistic and Cultural Dimensions of ELLs' Instructional Contexts.
 Journal Of Education For Students Placed At Risk, 15(3), 259-278.